fonnatchar/S-P-500-Stock-Return-Analyzer/README.md

 > *Which of two S&P 500 stocks would have generated a higher return if I had invested the same budget 1 year ago?*

-This tool is designed for **retail investors and finance students** who want a quick, visual, and data-driven way to compare the performance and risk profile of two stocks — without needing to write code themselves.
+This tool is designed for investors who want a quick, visual, and data-driven way to compare the performance and risk profile of two stocks — without needing to write code themselves.

 ---